redhat-developer/kam/docs/journey/day1/README.md

   --git-host-access-token <your git access token> \
   --output <path to write GitOps resources>
 ```
-The `kam bootstrap` [command](../../commands/kam_bootstrap.md) also provides an interactive mode, and will generate the GitOps directory and the required resources.
+The `kam bootstrap` [command](../../commands/kam_bootstrap.md) also provides an interactive mode, which is triggered by running without any parameters, and will generate the GitOps directory and the required resources.

 In the event of using a self-hosted _GitHub Enterprise_ or _GitLab Community/Enterprise Edition_ if the driver name isn't evident from the repository URL, use the `--private-repo-driver` flag to select _github_ or _gitlab_.